jj09/RandomMachine/README.md

 * Support multiple drawing (without reset):
 	* Add option to remove withdraw emails
 * Improve template
-	* Add e.g. Toastr to notify about actions (e.g. when emails are exported)
+	* Add, e.g., Toastr to notify about actions (e.g. when emails are exported)
 	* Fix footer (it covers shuffled emails, when there are many of them)
 	* fix header: better logo? better alignment?